 “Insurance” means the insurance product(s) set forth in the applicable Order Document incorporated herein by reference that provide personal property and personal liability coverages, and all policies, certificates and contracts evidencing such insurance coverage.
 The Order Document may be modified from time to time by MRI (and/or the applicable Insurer) in its sole discretion and/or as necessitated by Legal Requirements, in each case upon written notice to Client.

-“Insured(s)” means a Customer that has purchased Insurance and is covered under the terms of the Insurance.
+“Insured(s)” means a Client that has purchased Insurance through MRI or one of its Subsidiaries and is covered under the terms of the Insurance.

 “Intellectual Property” means any and all intellectual property rights, recognized in any country or jurisdiction in the world, now or hereafter existing, and whether or not perfected, filed or recorded, including without limitation inventions, technology, patents rights (including patent applications and disclosures), copyrights, trade secrets, trademarks, service marks, trade dress, methodologies, procedures, processes, know-how, tools, utilities, techniques, various concepts, ideas, methods, models, templates, software, source code, algorithms, the generalized features of the structure, sequence and organization of software, user interfaces and screen designs, general purpose consulting and software tools, utilities and routines, and logic, coherence and methods of operation of systems, training methodology and materials, which MRI has created, acquired or otherwise has rights in, and may, in connection with the performance of Services hereunder, create, employ, provide, modify, create, acquire or otherwise obtain rights in.